Applied MathematicsMaster of Science (MSc)

 Describe your research.

 The central idea behind mathematical biology is that we observe patterns in nature and we are curious what is behind these patterns.
 So we construct a mathematical model much like an experimenter would design an in-field experiment to investigate a specific question.
-In my research I investigate predatory learning – for instance crows have learned to avoid brightly colored ladybugs because the bright colors mean they are toxic.
-So this learning behavior adds a new feature to the prey-predator dynamics that could reveal patterns we have overlooked.
+In my research I investigate predatory learning – for instance crows have learned to avoid brightly coloured ladybugs because the bright colours mean they are toxic.
+So this learning behaviour adds a new feature to the prey-predator dynamics that could reveal patterns we have overlooked.

 Where’s your favourite place on campus?